That's right. The pension plans that every socialist drools over and the right-wing anarcho-capitalists love to hate are really not an outsized deal.

 Mediocre returns, high administration costs, bad investment strategies, political dabbling, I don't know... but when I do the math the numbers tell the same story over and over.
-I would be MUCH better off investing on my own in a matching contribution based plan than contributing to my supposedly gold-plated, defined-benefit government pension plan.
+I would be much better off investing on my own in a matching contribution-based plan than contributing to my supposedly gold-plated, defined-benefit government pension plan.

 How Government Pensions Work

 Periodically, government pension authorities evaluate the sustainability of their pension plan and set contribution rates.
 These rates fall into two main categories: 1) a certain rate for employees and employers up to the CPP contribution limit [called YMPE - Yearly Maximum Pensionable Earnings], and 2) a higher rate for employees and employers above the YMPE limit.

-In my pension, one can retire and collect a benefit as early as 55 years old as long as they meet the "85 factor" (age + years of service > 85).
+In my pension, one can retire and collect a benefit as early as 55 years old as long as they meet the "85 factor" (Age + Years of service >/= 85).
 This means you would have to start your career contributing to the pension plan at 25 years old to get the full benefit at 55 years old.

 My Future Pension Estimate

-My pension benefit calculation goes like this: Average of Best 5 Years Salary x 2% x Years of Service = Best Annual Benefit.
+Under the current rules, my pension benefit calculation goes like this: Average of Best 5 Years Salary x 2% x Years of Service = Best Annual Benefit.

-At age 65 when I get CPP, the pension benefit will be adjusted down to $23,219 PLUS $20,560 for a total taxable benefit of $43,679 in today's dollars.
+At age 65 when I get CPP, the pension benefit will be adjusted down to $23,219 + $20,560 for a total taxable benefit of $43,679 in today's dollars.
 I should note once I start collecting my pension the benefit only increases each year by 60% of the posted inflation rate so over time my real purchasing power goes down.
-Also, when I die my wife only gets 2/3rds of the benefit for the rest of her life.
+Also, when I die my wife only gets 66% of the total benefit for the rest of her life.
 Our estate gets zilch when we both die.

 What If I Invested Myself?

-If I invested through Questrade according to my RM Balanced Portfolio -- which should return 6% annually after inflation over the long term -- after 31 years my portion of contributions would be worth about $970,000 and my employer's contributions would be about $1,050,000 for a total value of a bit more than $2,000,000.
+If I invested through Questrade according to a Growth Portfolio—which should return 6% annually after inflation over the long term—after 31 years my portion of contributions would be worth about $970,000 and my employer's contributions would be about $1,050,000 for a total value of a bit more than $2,000,000.

 Although my pension is pretty much guaranteed, it certainly isn't as lucrative as many believe it to be.
-To me a 92% guarantee with full adjustment for inflation and no CPP clawback is about as valuable as the 99% guarantee the government pension gives with only 60% inflation adjustment.
+To me a 92% guarantee with full adjustment for inflation, no CPP clawback, and a remaining balance for my estate is about as valuable as the 99% guarantee the government pension gives with only 60% inflation adjustment.

 If the pension plan was able to follow the 25X Rule, the total value of my pension at age 55 should be $1.325 million ($53,000 x 25).
 The administrators should be able to achieve that with total biweekly contribution of $600 over 31 years instead of the current $875.
+It's almost certain that anyone contributing to a defined-benefit pension plan today is subsidizing the under-funded pension payments enjoyed by current retirees of those plans.

-I realize it's definitely a controversial topic, especially considering many Canadians are about as financially literate as my fluffy and ever-so-cute pooch.
-But I for one would not be upset if "the swamp was drained" and my fallaciously esteemed government pension was changed to a contribution based indexing plan open to all working Canadians.
+I for one would not be upset if "the swamp was drained" and my fallaciously esteemed government pension was changed to a contribution based indexing plan open to all working Canadians.
 One can only dream.